eea/EEAGlossary/trunk/EEAGlossary/README.txt

   will send us any comments you might have.

 Installation

+  It has been tested and used on 2.6.4 to 2.8.1.
+  Dependency: it requires PyXML product installed on Zope.

   Installation of EEAGlossary is the same as for any other Zope product.
 You just need to untar the package into the Products directory of your